scohenjanes5/moltui/README.md

 ## Limitations

-Quality of rendering might depend on terminal emulator and font.
+- Quality of rendering might depend on terminal emulator and font.
 All figures in the repository have been generated using the  JetBrains Mono Nerd Font in the Kitty terminal.
+- The Orca GBW file format is typically incompatible between versions.
+Therefore, the `orca_2mkl` should ideally be of the same version as the Orca version used to produce the GBW file.
+Newer version of Orca can try to recover earlier GBW files using the [rescue](https://orca-manual.mpi-muelheim.mpg.de/contents/quickstartguide/troubleshooting.html#using-old-orca-inputs) feature.